GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-citations-and-attachments.md

 FedRAMP's automated processing tools will attempt to find valid content using the following priority, unless specified otherwise:

-1. FedRAMP tools will look first in `base64` fields
+1. FedRAMP tools will look first in `base64` fields.

     a.
 Start with the first `base64` field in the resource.